HartharnSam/SPINS_energetics/README.md

+## SPINS_ENERGETICS
 This set of scripts is to help the user interrogate and analyse the energetics-related outputs from SPINS.

 There are two toolboxes:
-- Offline\_Sorting : This is to calculate the BPE, PE, KE, APE, etc offline using the output data.
-It implements a Winters et al (1995)-like sorting algorithm for a mapped case in SPINS, and helps the user analyse these
+- Offline\_Sorting : a MATLAB implementation of the sorting algorithm \& checks for it's validity
-- Analyse\_Diagnos :
+- Analyse\_Diagnos : Analysis of onboard SPINS diagnostics

 Author: Sam Hartharn-Evans, 2022